 Roughly speaking, full-time students should expect to spend one year in each of these three statuses (two years for part-time students).
 The Transfer of Status, Confirmation of Status, and final examination processes are described in detail later in this section.

 For further information on Research degree stages, please refer to the University website.

-6.2 Transfer from Probationer Research Student (PRS) status to DPhil status
+6.2 Transfer to DPhil status